pinecone-io/agentic-ai-with-pinecone-and-aws/workshop/instruqt/03-load-data/assignment.md

 id: jlhh8fiu6h45
 type: challenge
 title: Load data into Pinecone
-teaser: In this step, we'll build the data storage system to ingest all the source data into an external knowledge base, a Pinecone index
+teaser: In this step, we'll build the data ingestion pipeline to load the source data into an external knowledge base, a Pinecone index
 tabs:
 - id: pznrwesdbzps
   title: Terminal